 We have brought for you ways to organize your room because you’ve probably heard, a clean, organized environment leads to a better and more organized mindset.
 But can you guess how big of an impact the cleanliness of your bedroom has on your sleep quality and mood?
 A messy and disorganized bedroom can become a source of stress instead of a place for relaxation.

 During times of crisis, it’s important to have a calming space that you can retreat to when you feel overwhelmed.
-With many of us social distancing and staying indoors, now is a great time for a spring clean out.
+With many of us social distancing and staying indoors, now is a great time for a spring cleanout.
 It’s especially important to have a calming space that you can retreat to when you feel overwhelmed.
 Decluttering your space can even be a helpful coping strategy for stress.
-That’s why in order to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our best five to organize your room.
+That’s why to help you sleep better, feel better, and reduce your stress levels, we’ve come up with our best five to organize your room.

 Clean out your nightstand and dresser

-If your nightstand or dresser drawers are so full that you can barely close them, it’s definitely time for a spring clean out!
-Empty out one drawer at a time onto your bed and decide what to toss and what to keep.
-If you have a “junk drawer” full of random cords, receipts, pens, and other items, figure out which items you actually need and trash the rest.
+If your nightstand or dresser drawers are so full that you can barely close them, it’s time for a spring clean-out!
+Empty one drawer at a time onto your bed and decide what to toss and what to keep.
+If you have a “junk drawer” full of random cords, receipts, pens, and other items, figure out which items you need and trash the rest.

 When you’re going through your clothes, socks, and undergarments, inspect them for quality issues like holes and tears.
 You may want to throw out items that look worn out or have defects you can’t repair.
 You should also try to sell or donate items that you don’t wear anymore if you’re short on storage space.
 Clearing out some clothes is one of the best ways to organize your room and keep it neat going forward even after your spring cleanups!

 Organize the top of your dresser and nightstand